The Duke of Edinburgh’s International Award

-The internationally recognised Duke of Edinburgh Award is a youth development program and co-curricular activity that is available for students at Hillbrook.
-This award is designed to empower young people to explore their potential through dedicating time to trying something new, taking ownership over learning in areas that interest them, whilst looking beyond ‘oneself’ and being more aware of what skills they could share that would benefit others in the community.
+The internationally recognised Duke of Edinburgh’s International Award is a youth development program and co-curricular activity that is available for students at Hillbrook.
+The Award is designed to empower young people to explore their potential through dedicating time to trying something new, taking ownership over learning in areas that interest them, whilst looking beyond ‘oneself’ and being more aware of what skills they could share that would benefit others in the community.

 What exactly is it and who is it for?